Working and learning together remotely

 We provide the additional support you need.

 An integrated approach to training design.

 Whilst working with you we practice what we preach.
 We utilise the commonly used conferencing and eLearning tools but we will also take you on a journey of discovery, giving you practical hands on experience of the tools of the future such as 3D virtual worlds that are designed for business use and training.

-In partnership with the Visit we will introduce you to the Virtual Academy which utilises the amazing ProtoSphere technology.
+In partnership with the Visit we will introduce you to the Virtual Academy.
 Click here to find out more.

 Who we are